Today, the term “lady” is often used as a civil term of respect for a woman, as is “gentleman” for a man.

 Castiglione writes that although culture was an accomplishment for the noblewoman and man alike—used to charm others as much as to develop the self—for the lady, charm had become the primary occupation and aim.

 By Victorian times, ladies etiquette had become a fine art.
-Several handbooks provided advice on the complexities and nuances, none other than Florence Hartley’s The Ladies’ Book of Etiquette and Manual of Politeness advises that a lady should have knowledge of the forms and customs of society and how to show the gentle courtesies of life.
+Several handbooks provided advice on the complexities and nuances, none other than Florence Hartley’s The Ladies’ Book of Etiquette and Manual of Politeness (Amazon affiliate link) advises that a lady should have knowledge of the forms and customs of society and how to show the gentle courtesies of life.

 Emphasizing just how important dress was to the Victorian lady, is this Florence Hartley quote: